testthedocs/redactor/README.rst

 Documentation
 =============

-Full documentation for end users can be found in the "docs" folder.
+Full documentation for end users can be found on https://redactor.testthedocs.org and in the "docs" folder.

 Contribute
 ==========